 Sadness and grief are normal and you are not alone

-Your grief may come as a surprise to you.
-It is unexpected because, after all, you put a great deal of thought into the adoption process beforehand, and you were certain you were doing the right thing.
-It can also come on at unexpected times.
+Processing grief after giving a baby up for adoption is frequently challenging.
+Grief may come as a surprise to you.
+It is unexpected because, after all, you put a great deal of thought into the adoption process beforehand.
+You probably feel certain you are doing the right thing.
+So why are you feeling so sad?
+Grief can come on at unexpected times.
 Some women feel the saddest before the baby is born, and some women don’t feel sad until weeks after delivery.
+I know one birth mother who felt sad looking at pictures of the adoptive family with the baby.

 You may also be surprised and confused about the sadness, thinking that it might mean you have regrets.
 However, many women describe the feeling as heartbreaking “but I never felt I was doing the wrong thing.
-I never felt regret for my decision.”
+I never felt regret for giving a baby up for adoption.”

 It’s important to honor your feelings, especially the sadness, grief and loss.
 Allowing it into your life will make it so much easier to overcome.
 When you are afraid of it, when you run from it, the grief can become larger than life.
 Remember that many of the most important decisions in our lives involve difficult choices.
 We cannot shut out grief and still hope to live a happy, productive life.
 Although the process of grieving may not be easy, working through loss will help you experience all emotions more fully, including those that are positive and joyous.

 It’s also important to remember that what you feel is normal and that you are not alone.
 These two factors can help more than anything else.
 Don’t deny your own feelings; sadness is a normal part of life.
 Denying our feelings of sadness makes it more difficult to experience joy as well.
 It is up to you to process the grief and strive for inner peace.
-Support is not far away!
+Giving a baby up for adoption can be difficult, but support is not far away!

 Talk with someone who’s been there or has experience with adoption.

 I am a birth mother and I am available anytime to talk with you about my experiences.
 I’m also a great listener if you just need a sounding board.
 If you want, I can put you in touch with other birth mothers and resources for birth mothers.
-That said, if you are having difficulty sorting through these feelings consider grief counseling.
+That said, if you are having difficulty sorting through these feelings about giving a baby up for adoption, consider grief counseling.
 This is very specific counseling that involves identifying and processing feelings.
 A good counselor will also teach you skills and give you tools to work through feelings on your own.
 Contact me today for referrals.

 How to identify post-partum depression and post-traumatic stress disorders